 - Tax Treatment – Selling long-term positions to harvest tax losses resets the clock on capital gains taxes.
 If the repurchased asset appreciates, you may be unable to sell the asset and pay the lower long-term capital gains tax rate.

 - Economic Substance Doctrine – The IRS could question transactions that don’t have economic substance, potentially denying deductions claimed through those transactions.

 The Bottom Line

-Tax-loss harvesting is a great way to leverage any unrealized losses to offset short-term capital gains or income.
-Since crypto sales aren’t currently subject to wash sale rules, there is very little downside to the strategy and it could be used to realize a significant increase in after-tax returns.
+Tax-loss harvesting is a great way to leverage unrealized losses to offset short-term capital gains or income.
+Since crypto sales aren’t currently subject to wash sale rules, the strategy has a minimal downside, and you could use it to realize a significant increase in after-tax returns.
 The key is exercising some discretion and using tools like ZenLedger to help.

 ZenLedger easily calculates your crypto taxes and also finds opportunities for you to save money and trade smarter with our portfolio tracker.
 Get started for free or learn more about our tax professional prepared plans!